yaocxustc/LEETCODE-1/README.md

 # LEETCODE-20170706
 add a new code hhhha
- The Purpose of The Repository is to Save my code at leetcode
+## The purpose of the repository is to save my code at leetcode